 The Witcher 3 still remains the shining example of what we hope is the future of open-world RPGs: a massive, fully realized world to explore, expertly crafted and multidimensional characters, and intriguing choices that ripple throughout the dozens and dozens of hours of gameplay.
 The hefty Blood and Wine expansion spoiled us with even more fantastic content, but even years after release we look back fondly on our adventures with Geralt.
 If you’re looking for the best the RPG genre has to offer, The Witcher 3 delivers.

 Release: March 23, 2015

 Nowadays there’s no shortage of games inspired by From Software’s notoriously difficult Dark Souls series, but the developer’s own Sony-exclusive spinoff remains our favorite of the bunch.
 Bloodborne’s livelier action and Lovecraftian horror combine to create a captivating and dread-inducing world to explore.
-True to its roots, Bloodborne’s combat remains as unforgiving and supremely satisfying as ever, requiring you to master both the intricacies of your loadout and your enemies if you hope to survive.
+True to its roots, Bloodborne’s combat remains as unforgiving and supremely satisfying as ever, requiring you to master the intricacies of your loadout and your enemies' patterns if you hope to survive.
 Bloodborne’s high degree of difficulty may not be for everyone, but if you are ready to “git gud,” this is the place to start.

-The games bumped off of the list in recent updates are: Grand Theft Auto V, Diablo III, Dishonored 2, The Last of Us Remastered, Metal Gear Solid V: The Phantom Pain, Destiny, Dragon Age: Inquisition, The Witness, Fallout 4, Axiom Verge, Batman: Arkham Knight, and Middle-earth: Shadow of Mordor.
+The games bumped off of the list in recent updates are: Monster Hunter World, Grand Theft Auto V, Diablo III, Dishonored 2, The Last of Us Remastered, Metal Gear Solid V: The Phantom Pain, Destiny, Dragon Age: Inquisition, The Witness, Fallout 4, Axiom Verge, Batman: Arkham Knight, and Middle-earth: Shadow of Mordor.
 They’re all still great games, so give them a try, too!